LRT in

 Photo by page author

-As the line curves to the east immediately south of I-25-Broadway, it climbs to an elevated structure that curves to the southeast as the ROW parallels I-25 on its west side.
+As the line curves to the east immediately south of I-25-Broadway, it climbs to an elevated structure that curves to the southeast as the right of way parallels I-25 on its west side.

 The line returns to grade level as it approaches Louisiana-Pearl station.
-This station has an island platform that is under cover of the intersection of two roads.
+This station has an island platform that is under cover of the intersection of two roads that pass over it and I-25.

 Louisiana-Pearl is the only station on the southwest corridor to have no parking facilities.